TosbackCgusBridge-Bot/CGUs-versions/Mainstreet/Privacy Policy.md

 · To improve our content;

-· To notify visitors about updates to our web sites;
+p class="MsoListParagraphCxSpMiddle">· To notify visitors about updates to our web sites.

 · To maintain and improve our websites. and